Generic Name: imatinib (im MA ta nib)

 What other drugs will affect imatinib?

 Many drugs can interact with imatinib.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with imatinib, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

 This list is not complete and many other drugs can interact with imatinib.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Give a list of all your medicines to any healthcare provider who treats you.